Naeaerc20/MonadTestnet/README.md

 │   │       └── apis.js       # Contains API functions (e.g., getSignatureToBuy) for domain registration.
 │   ├── OctoSwap/
 │   │   ├── ABI.js            # Exports ABI definitions for OctoSwap's router, liquidity, random swap, and swap contracts.
-│   │   ├── liquidity.js      # (To be implemented) Script for managing liquidity operations on OctoSwap.
+│   │   ├── liquidity.js      # To be implemented – Script for managing liquidity operations on OctoSwap.
 │   │   ├── random.js         # Random swap script for OctoSwap (performs random swaps automatically under custom rules).
 │   │   ├── liquidate.js      # Dedicated script to swap all available tokens back to MON.
 │   │   └── swap.js           # Interactive swap script for OctoSwap with token approvals, dynamic gas settings, and support for MON/WMON wrapping/unwrapping.
 │   ├── Magma/                # New Module: Magma
 │   │   ├── index.js          # Main script for the Magma module; handles core functionalities for Magma-related actions.
 │   │   └── ABI.js            # Exports the ABI definitions for Magma contracts; used to interact with Magma-specific smart contracts.
+│   └── DirolSwap/            # New Module: DirolSwap
+│       ├── ABI.js            # Exports the ABI definitions for DirolSwap contracts.
+To be Implemented.
+│       ├── liquidity.js      # Script for managing liquidity operations on DirolSwap.
+To be Implemented.
+│       ├── swap.js           # Interactive swap script for DirolSwap operations.
+To be Implemented.
+│       └── scripts/
+│           └── apis.js       # Contains API functions for DirolSwap operations.
+To be Implemented.
 ├── faucets/
 │   ├── official_faucet/
 │   │   ├── claim.js          # Script to claim tokens from the official faucet.